MWall541/Dragon-Mounts-Legacy/README.md

 - Added the Gale Dragon.
 They are very similar to Aether Dragons.
 Can be hatched via blue terracotta blocks

 - Added the Sculk Dragon.
 Immune to in wall damage and sonicboom.
-Can be hatched via sculk blocks
+Can be hatched via sculk blocks.
+Shoots Sonic Boom breaths.

 - Added the Primal End Dragon.
 Can be hatched via endstone